Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Improving sufficient criteria for absolute separability in arbitrary dimensions from convex geometry

 \subsection{Unifying separability criteria into a single convex program}

 Here, we outline how to generalize the disciplined convex program from Proposition \ref{Prop:SDP} into potentially stronger sufficient conditions for separability.
-Although such criteria, as already discussed, arise from a plethora of different techniques, it is interesting to notice that all of them can be ultimately expressed as the collection of inequalities, $\{f_i(\rho)\leq 0 \}$, where the functions $\{f_i\}$ are convex in the state $\rho$.
-Let us designate by $\mathcal{R}_i = \{\rho\succeq 0\mbox{ s.t. }f_i(\rho)\leq 0 \} $ the set of (unnormalized) states detected by each criterion $i$.
+Although such separability criteria, as already discussed, may arise from a plethora of different techniques, it is interesting to notice that all of them can be ultimately cast as a set of inequalities, $\{f_i(\rho)\leq 0 \}$, where the functions $\{f_i\}$ are convex in the state $\rho$.
+Let us designate by $\mathcal{R}_i = \{\rho\geq 0\mbox{ s.t. }f_i(\rho)\leq 0 \} $ the set of (unnormalized) states detected by each criterion $i$.
 From the curvature of $\{f_i \}$, the sets $\{\mathcal{R}_i\}$ are convex as well.
-However, such sets, stemming from the difference conditions, may be incomparable.
-How can we build a new condition including them all?
+However, such sets, stemming from different conditions, may be incomparable.
+How can we build a new condition that includes all of them?
 The following theorem offers a solution to this question and generalizes Proposition~\ref{Prop:SDP}.

-\begin{theorem} Let $\rho$ be a quantum state, and $\{f_i(\rho)\leq 0 \}$, with $\{f_i\}$ a set of convex functions leading to incomparable sets of states, each of them representing a sufficient conditions for separability.
+\begin{theorem} Let $\rho$ be a quantum state, and $\{f_{i} \}$ a set of convex functions leading to a set of non comparable inequalities $\{f_i(\rho)\leq 0 \}$, each of them corresponding to a sufficient condition for separability.
 If the convex program

 is feasible, then, $\rho$ is separable. \end{theorem}

 \begin{proof} The proof is analogous to the one of Proposition~\ref{Prop:SDP}, where the conditions for AS are introduced as generic convex constraints. \end{proof}